What is a bouquet garni? (Ingredients and Recipe)

-Learn what is a bouquet garni and how to make it, along with the French dishes that it can be used in.
+Picking apart how to make a bouquet garni, along with the French dishes that use it in cooking.
 With preparation tips and recipe.

 Dried bouquet garni